Nebula-Consulting/nebula-core/LazyIterator.md

 There is a trigger handler example in [ContactNumberOfContactsRollUpDeclarative](examples/main/default/classes/ContactNumberOfContactsRollUpDeclarative.cls)

 ###Why?

+For some things, like getting a set of ids from a list of SObjects, the motivation for using LazyIterator is clear.
+It's concise and expressive.
+Using it for more complex cases is a matter of style.

 The style of programming that you can do with LazyIterator is called [Declarative programming](https://en.wikipedia.org/wiki/Declarative_programming).
 It is a way of writing code where the program is expressed in terms of applying functions.
 It hides control logic, and emphasises the high-level intent.